Syaoran Li: Characterization and themes

 Syaoran is introduced as a distant child who is rude towards Sakura for both having the same goal.
-Both also develop feelings towards Yukito but Syaoran's attraction are said to be a cause of his magic being affected by Yukito's alterego, Yue.
+Both also develop feelings towards Yukito but Syaoran's attraction is said to be a cause of his magic being affected by Yukito's alterego, Yue.
 Similarly, Syaoran realizes his math teacher Kaho Mizuki has magic and thus tells Sakura to be distant towards her.
 As time passes in the narrative, Syaoran becomes interested in Sakura taking a more caring personality in the process as well as mentor whenever she is concerned.
 Syaoran is charmed by her, causing to constantly blush whenever she talks to him.
 A big revelation of his affection towards her happens when Syaoran uses her name for the first time as he has a tendency to avoid using people's names.
 Syaoran constantly wonders whether his feelings towards Sakura and Yukito are true as which changes when Yue notes that his attraction with other types of magic caused his crush on Yukito which serves as an early coming-of-age.
 Writer Kiyoshi Saiga says that the emphasis of Syaoran's and Sakura's feelings were made due to the young demography of the manga.
 Once Syaoran confesses his love towards Sakura, the series places emphasis on the fact that Sakura is interested in him.

 Appearances

 In Cardcaptor Sakura

 Syaoran first appears in Chapter 6 of the manga (Volume 2 of the standard tankobon collections).
 He is a transfer student to Sakura Kinomoto's class, arriving from Hong Kong.
 He, like Sakura, is capable of using magic and tries to force Sakura to hand over the Clow Cards to him, but fails.
 Over time, Syaoran comes to accept Sakura as the collector of the cards, and as the story progresses the two fall in love.
 Syaoran is also at first drawn to Yukito Tsukishiro, but this was because he was drawn to Yukito's own magic power.
 The series ends with Syaoran returning to Hong Kong, but before he departs he and Sakura are able to express their love for each other.
 Sakura and Syaoran are reunited two years later, with Syaoran staying in Japan.

-In the anime version of the series, Syaoran also has a cousin, Meiling Li.
+In the anime version of the series, Syaoran (called "Brat" by Kero, who also refers to Meiling as such) also has a cousin, Meiling Li.
 Meiling says she is engaged to be married to Syaoran, but as the series progresses she comes to realise that he will be with Sakura.
 When the series was first dubbed in English as Cardcaptors, Syaoran was renamed Li Showron, and the show re-written to make him the joint lead with Sakura, partly up to attract a male audience who it was perceived would not want to watch an anime with a female lead.